Frequently Asked Questions

 - New, larger restrooms for both men and women under the stadium

-- New marching band bleachers (two) behind the south end zone
+- New Cougar Pride Marching Band bleachers in the south end zone

 - Storage under the stadium